dbojan/tosec-trimmer/README.md

 # tosec-trimmer
-Trimmer for Tosec Amiga and Atari ST floppy images of releases (games) to make 1g1r
+Trimmer for Tosec Amiga and Atari ST floppy images of releases (games) to make 1g1r one game one rom

 ```
-#2023-08-07-2
+#2023-08-08-1
 #beta

 Installing: